sim1029/simon-says-hello/static/_organizations/capital-one-1.md

 logo: ../img/cap_one_mobile.png
 location: New York, NY
 description: >-
-  + Enterprise Data and Machine Learning (Python, Kafka, AWS)
+  + Enterprise Data and Machine Learning

   + Won first place in hackathon with 500+ interns by creating AI powered slack message summarizer